Rhetos/Rhetos-wiki/Unit-of-Work.md

-# Unit of work and database transactions
+# Unit of work scope and database transactions

 Unit of work represents one or more operations grouped together so that they are either all executed successfully, or all canceled.